Pantarheon/cbecho/README.md

 That is the _capital_ leter `U`.

 By default, `cbecho` writes its output to `stdout`.
-You can instruct it to write to a file.
+You can instruct it to write to a file instead.
 Assuming the file name is called `myfile.txt`, any of these will tell `cbecho` to write to it,

 ```
 C:\> cbecho -o myfile.txt